Are Performance Reviews Reinforcing Gender Bias?

 3) Increase the frequency of feedback conversations

-The importance of feedback cannot be overstated (check out our blog on the importance of feedback).
+The importance of feedback cannot be overstated.
 Unfortunately, managers give women less feedback.
 One study found that while women are just as likely to ask for feedback as their male colleagues, they are less likely to get it.
 Ensure that you are meeting with your male and female employees regularly and equally.

 Did we miss something?
 Let us know!